-Once the type of home elevator has been decided for your custom elevator, the size of the cab is the first part of custom elevators that needs to be designed.
-Before style and materials involved, the factors to consider in cabs for custom elevators are the size of the cab, its weight capacity, and size of the elevator platform.
-Before planning an elaborate custom elevator cab, check with local code compliance for the maximum size available.
-After all of the allowable dimensions for residential custom elevators have been determined, the planning for the materials and style of the custom elevator cab can begin.
+Once the type of home elevator has been decided on, the size of the cab will be the next design consideration.
+Factors to consider when designing cabs for custom elevators are the size of the cab, its weight capacity, and the size of the elevator platform.
+Before planning an elaborate, high-end custom elevator cab, check with local building codes to learn the maximum allowable size for your luxury elevator.
+After you’ve figured out the allowable dimensions, planning the materials and style of the custom elevator cab can begin.

-Elevator cabs come in two shapes – round and box shaped.
-Round elevator cabs are the typical design for vacuum elevators, while a square elevator cab is typical for all other types.
-Elevators, furthermore, can have different door designs, and when creating commercial or resident custom elevators, the door options should fit in with the design of your house and location of the elevator shaft.
-Door options for custom elevators include a single opening door, opposite opening doors, and adjacent opening doors.
-The styles for these elevator doors can be folding or sliding doors.
+Elevator cabs generally come in two shapes: round and box-shaped.
+Round elevator cabs are often used for vacuum elevators, while a square elevator cab is typical for most other types of custom lifts.
+Elevators also can have different door designs, and when creating commercial or residential custom elevators, it’s important to make sure that the door options fit in with the design of your house and configuration of the elevator shaft.
+Door options for custom elevators include a single opening door, opposite opening doors, and adjacent opening doors in either folding or sliding styles.